scarletbright/avalanche-docs/docs/v1.0/en/tutorials/variable-cap-asset.md

 ### Send the Asset

 Let's send 100 shares to another address by using `avm.send`.

-To send the shares, we need to prove that we control the address the shares are being sent from (`X-3dj8tFUAv8zCF8nktYFvonJcRMv8H8ARJ`).
-Therefore, this time we'll need to fill in `username` and `password`.

-To send the 100 shares:
+To do so:

 ```json
 curl -X POST --data '{